nilpunch/massive-ecs/README.md

 - Fully optional and non-intrusive, integrates seamlessly with the existing ECS core.
 - Minimalistic API: `SaveFrame()` and `Rollback(frames)`
 - Supports components with managed data (e.g., arrays, strings, etc.).
 See the [wiki](https://github.com/nilpunch/massive-ecs/wiki/Rollbacks#managed-components) for details.
-- Performance reference:
+- Performance benchmark:
   - 1000 entities, each with 150 components, can be saved 24 times in 6 ms.
-  - The 150 components include 50 components of 64 bytes, 50 components of 4 bytes, and 50 tags.
+    The 150 components include 50 components of 64 bytes, 50 components of 4 bytes, and 50 tags.
   - Scales proportionally.
 Need more entities?
 Reduce components or savings per frame.
+    10000 entities with 15 components on them can be saved in 4.5 ms.

 Consider this list a work in progress as well as the project.